alekss5/Weather-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-When downloading the project just run the following comands:
+When downloading the project just run one of the following comands:
 * yarn
   ```sh
   yarn add